 How to Determine the Weight Silicone Implants Add to Overall Body Weight

-In calculating how much weight silicone implants add to your total body weight after breast augmentation, we must consider the specific gravity of the implant fill.
-Specific gravity refers to the density of a substance against a density standard that is usually water (for any liquid substances) or solid materials.
+In calculating how much weight silicone implants add to your total body weight after breast augmentation, we must consider the implant fill’s specific gravity.
+Specific gravity refers to a substance’s density against a density standard that is usually water (for any liquid substances) or solid materials.

 Saline solution has a specific gravity of 1.0 g/cc while that of silicone is 0.97 g/cc.
 To get the weight that silicone implants will add to your overall body weight, you need to: